manoloramon/manoloramon/README.md

 My expertise lies in designing and implementing complex systems using modern software development practices and agile methodologies.
 I'm well-versed in a variety of programming languages, frameworks, and tools and always strive to stay up-to-date with the latest industry trends.

-I have a passion for open-source software and have contributed to several popular projects such as serverpod.
+I have a passion for open-source software and have contributed to several popular project.
 I believe that software development is a collaborative process and enjoy working with teams to create innovative solutions that exceed client expectations.

 Here are some of the technologies I'm proficient in: